Man is not really a naked Ape.

 Muslim Men should not wear tonsures.

-Orthodox Jewish Females – Some ultra-orthodox women are shawn and bewigged immediately prior to and throughout marriage.
+Orthodox Jewish Females – Some ultra-orthodox women are shorn and bewigged immediately prior to and throughout marriage.
 Some keep their natural hair covered when out of the house.

 Orthodox Jewish Males – do not have their hair cut before their third birthday.
 The Pagan custom of shaving the sideburns is forbidden by the Torah.
 The Jewish males who accede to this mandate may curl this hair or shave it – but below the jaw bone.